-- 24.3 When a pupil makes an allegation about a member of staff, the member of staff receiving the complaint must: - write everything down and document it on the school's electronic recording system. - immediately report the allegation to the DSL (or deputy).
+- 24.3 When a pupil makes an allegation about a member of team member, the team member receiving the complaint must: - write everything down and document it on the school's electronic recording system. - immediately report the allegation to the DSL (or deputy).